-Fig 4.39 - The magnetic field and poles of a permanent magnet.
-The magnetic field direction is from the north to the south pole. metric system units, we measure magnetic flux in maxwells ($1Mx = 10^{-8}$ Wb).
+Fig 4.40 - The magnetic field around a conductor carrying an electrical current.
+If the thumb of your right hand points in the direction of the conventional current (plus to minus), your fingers curl in the direction of the magnetic field around the wire. metric system units, we measure magnetic flux in maxwells $(1Mx = 10^{-8} \text{ Wb})$.
 The field intensity, known as the flux density, decreases with the square of the distance from the source.
 Flux density (B) is represented in gauss (G), where one gauss is equivalent to one line of force per square centimeter of area across the field (G = Mx / cm2).
 The gauss is a cgs unit.
-In SI units, flux density is represented by the tesla (T), which is one weber per square meter ($T = Wb/m^2$).
+In SI units, flux density is represented by the tesla (T), which is one weber per square meter $(T = Wb/m^2)$.
 Magnetic fields exist around two types of materials.
 First, certain ferromagnetic materials contain molecules aligned so as to produce a magnetic field.
 Lodestone, Alnico and other materials with high retentivity form permanent magnets because they retain their magnetic properties for long periods.
 Other materials, such as soft iron, yield temporary magnets that lose their magnetic properties rapidly.
 The second type of magnetic material is an electrical conductor with a current through it.
 As shown in Fig 4.40, moving electrons are surrounded by a closed magnetic field lying in planes perpendicular to their motion.
 The needle of a compass placed near a wire carrying direct current will be deflected by the magnetic field around the wire.
 This phenomenon is one aspect of a two-way relationship: a moving magnetic field whose lines cut across a wire will induce an electrical current in the wire, and an electrical current will produce a magnetic field.
 If the wire is coiled into a solenoid, the magnetic field greatly intensifies as the individual flux lines add together.
 Fig 4.41 illustrates the principle by showing a coil section.
 Note that the resulting electromagnet has magnetic properties identical in principle to those of a permanent magnet, including poles and lines of force or flux.
 The strength of the magnetic field depends on several factors: the number of turns of the coil, the magnetic properties of the materials surrounding the coil (both inside and out), the length of the magnetic path and the amplitude of the current.
 The magnetizing or magnetomotive force that produces a flux or total magnetic field is measured in gilberts (Gb).
 The force in gilberts equals 0.4π (approximately 1.257) times the number of turns in the coil times the current in amperes.
 (The SI unit of magnetomotive force is the ampere turn, abbreviated A, just like the ampere.)
-The magnetic field strength, H, measured in oersteds (Oe) produced by any particular magnetomotive force (measured in gilberts) is given by: $$H = \frac{0.4 \pi N I}{\ell}$$ (55) where:
+The magnetic field strength, H, measured in oersteds (Oe) produced by any particular magnetomotive force (measured in gilberts) is given by: $$H = \frac{0.4 \,\pi \text{N I}}{\ell} \tag{55}$$ where:

-- H = magnetic field strength in oersteds, N = number of turns, - I = dc current in amperes, - $\pi = 3.1416$, and - l = mean magnetic path length in centimeters.
+H = magnetic field strength in oersteds,

+N = number of turns,

+I = dc current in amperes,

+$\pi = 3.1416$, and

+l = mean magnetic path length in centimeters.